All icebreakers

 For tight agendas

 Icebreakers fail when they overrun.
 A 25-minute team meeting can't spare ten minutes for a game; if the warmup eats into the agenda once, the team won't agree to it again.
-Five minutes is the boundary that keeps a warmup feeling like part of the meeting instead of a tax on it.
-Pick a game that finishes by the time the meeting clock hits 05:00, then move on.
+A quick icebreaker that wraps in five minutes is the boundary that keeps a warmup feeling like part of the meeting instead of a tax on it.
+Pick a 5-minute game that finishes by the time the meeting clock hits 05:00, then move on.

 Recommended games